 Bob has testified as an expert witness in numerous complex cases, not only in antitrust matters, but also in matters involving the regulation of financial institutions.
 He has held major executive positions at three organizations overseeing economic and public-policy research: Vice President and Director of Research in the Economic Studies Program at the Brookings Institution; the same position at the Kauffman Foundation; and Director of Research at Bloomberg Government, the subsidiary of Bloomberg LLP that provides analysis and data on the impact of government policies on business.
 He is currently on the research advisory boards of the Smith Richardson Foundation and the Committee for Economic Development, as well as the advisory board of the American Antitrust Institute.
 He previously served on the international advisory board of the Principal Financial Group.

-Bob is the author or co-author of 27 books and the editor of 14 others.
+Bob is the author or co-author of 28 books and the editor of 14 others.
 He also has written over 200 articles in journals and national newspapers.
-His latest books include Better Capitalism, co-authored with Carl Schramm (2012); and Good Capitalism, Bad Capitalism, co-authored with William Baumol and Carl Schramm (2007), which is used widely in college courses and has been translated into 10 languages.
-His forthcoming book, to be published by Wiley Press in the fall of 2014, is The Trillion Dollar Economists.
+His latest books include Trillion Dollar Economists (2014); Better Capitalism, co-authored with Carl Schramm (2012); and Good Capitalism, Bad Capitalism, co-authored with William Baumol and Carl Schramm (2007), which is used widely in college courses and has been translated into 10 languages.

 Areas of Practice